siddarthinme/M1_App_Billing_System/1_Requirements/Readme.md

 ---

 - Generates the invoices by just inserting the items, quantity and unit price.
-  *No need of calculator as it is capable of doing all operation that are required to generate invoce.
+- No need of calculator as it is capable of doing all operation that are required to generate invoce.
-  *Saves time, as it can do calculations and generate invoice simultaneously.
+- Saves time, as it can do calculations and generate invoice simultaneously.

----

 ## State of Art